justin-zhu1018/CMPE183F21p_HuynhQuachWeiZhu/README.md

 `truffle migrate --reset`
 Same as above but with --reset tag.
 This is good for when you want to re-migrate your contracts after making changes while Ganache is still running.

+`truffle test`
+Compile and test the smart contract with unit test scripts.

 `npm start`
 Run the frontend.
 Change directory (cd) back to eth-react-app folder first.